Table of Contents

 Guest Networks exist independently from the Guest Portal and/or Hotspot System, which are built-in tools for guest authentication, authorization & accounting.
 A user on a guest network will face different access restrictions from those faced by the trusted, "corporate" users on default UniFi networks.
 An administrator can create a guest network, but not enable the guest portal for authentication, or the hotspot, which is a guest management system for free or paid use of the network.
 On the other hand, to use a guest portal or hotspot system, a guest network must be enabled and configured.
 This article will explain how to enable all three.

-Guest user traffic, by default, receives a few important restrictions, including:
+Guest user traffic, by default, receives the following restriction:

-- Other restrictions include Pre & Post-Authorization Access to RFC 1918 Private LAN IP Ranges, as configured, under the Guest Control Settings tab.
+- The restriction includes pre & post-authorization access to RFC 1918 Private LAN IP ranges, as configured, under the Guest Control Settings tab.

-- Client Isolation, which means, Local traffic, such as layer-2 broadcasts, or unicast messages between Guests on the same local, is blocked.
+- Client Isolation - unicast messages between guest clients on the same local network is blocked.
 By default, this means that guest traffic is only intended to pass upstream or downstream, such as for internet use.

 How to Create a UniFi Guest Network

 - Open up your UniFi Controller and go to Settings > Wireless Networks.

 - To create a new guest network, select Create New Wireless Network, otherwise edit an existing network.

 - Provide a name.
 This is what users will see when attempting to connect to your Wi-Fi network.